Christophe-RCC/manifeste-mrcc-conscience-dissonance-systeme/Version_En/Equations/Mathematical_Formalization.md

 | **$\xi(t)$** | **Unit Noise** | Standard random process. |

 **Conclusion:**
-By making the noise **multiplicative**, the MRCC-Cosmo model captures the **non-linear feedback** of reality: chaos generates more chaos, and stability generates stability.
-This is a crucial step towards a truly realistic simulation of both the cosmos and the human psyche.
+By making the noise **multiplicative**, the MRCC-Cosmo model captures the **non-linear feedback** of reality: In energy-rich open systems, chaos can sustain and amplify itself through feedback loops, whereas in low-energy or closed systems, chaos inevitably decays into stability.

 ---